mohan/csvdb/readme.md

 	* Seeking records is fast, as `record_ids (r_id)` are predictable (a multiplier of record width).
 * Fast for read operations (0s latency).
 	* Uses classic `fopen` instead of traditional sockets as in a regular database.
-	* Writes are fast.
-For a write updates centric application a regular database is recommended.
+	* For more speed, use a memory based file system for CSV file, and sync to disk.
 * Implements `search` function with caching, analogous to database index.
 	* Secondary keys like a custom id (hash or number) may be implemented using this.
 * Supports auto timestamps for `created_at` and `updated_at` columns.